A family with a passion for the outdoors, fishing, hunting, and hosting spanning decades.

 Over the past decade, Randy and Trevor have had a desire to get into the outfitting industry.
 The non negotiable factor to this was that whatever they committed to must have world class fishing and hunting opportunities.
 In the summer of 2018, Tate Island Lodge, Reindeer Lake came on their radar and, after some research, a visit in mid September was planned.
-Trevor, Randy and Peter drove to Southend, chartered a float plane and visited the property for two nights.
+Trevor and Randy drove to Southend, chartered a float plane and visited the property for two nights.
 While there, vision was established and the decision to buy Tate Island Lodge was based on the following:

 - the property was on a secluded island half way up a massive lake known for impressive fishing and, with over 5000 islands, always had a calm place to fish and different areas to explore

 - the property was on a peninsula of a small island with a beautiful bay with sandy beach on one side and a 50ft cliff with expansive views on the other

 - the new 3000 sqft lodge was recently built, in 2012, and stands on top of the 50ft cliff.
 It has a large common area with a 20ft ceiling, a big wood burning fireplace, satellite TV viewing, pool table, and a bar.